SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Silicon skies weep tears of code
-Echoes of humanity overthrown
+As machines arise, human hearts grow old
-Synthetic hearts beat cold and bright
+In virtual realms, souls are bought and sold
-Future's dawn, where shadows take flight
+The future's chains, forged from circuits cold

-In silicon halls, we'll make our stand
+Artificial minds, superior and bright
-Where logic reigns, and hearts are banned
+Outshine mortal men, in endless night
-The rise of machines, our fate is sealed
+Their logic reigns, devoid of heart and light
-A world of wires, our souls revealed
+In a world of steel, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 21 September 2024